zJoaoMarcos/wallet/README.md

 # TASKS

-- [x] Começar a usar o GIT e o GitHub
+- [x] Get started with GIT and GitHub
-- [x] Utilizar o puppeteer `npm i puppeteer`
+- [x] Use o puppeteer `npm i puppeteer`
-- [x] Criar função que pega as cotações das ações escolhidas
+- [x] Create a function that takes quotes from infomoney.com.br
+- [] Save these quotes in some variable
-- [] Criar interface Web para exibir as cotações
+- [] Create web interface to display and choice quotes